finos/FDC3/Plan.md

 ### Publishing to GitHub Pages

-The following properties were added to `website/siteConfig.js`:
+The following properties were added to `website/siteConfig.js` (amongst others):

 ```js
 const siteConfig = {